salmanbd100/full-stuck-software-engineer-guide/Frontend/JavaScript/04-this-keyword.md

 When function is called with `new`, a new object is created and `this` refers to it.

+**Constructor Function 'this'** - Shows how 'new' operator creates a new object, sets 'this' to it, and returns the object automatically.

 ```javascript
 function User(name, age) {
     this.name = name;